Brainstorm It! -- A Keyword Primer

 "Caribbean vacations"

-Your site is about a specific theme.
-This "Theme-Based Content Site" is a collection of "Keyword-Focused Content Pages," arranged into 3 tiers for easy navigation by human visitors and Search Engine "spiders."
+Your site is about a specific niche or theme.
+This site is a collection of content pages, arranged into 3 tiers for easy navigation by human visitors and search engine "spiders."

-We call your site's theme the "Site Concept."
-And we call the Specific Keyword of your home page, the "Site Concept Keyword."
+We call your site's topic the "Site Concept."
+And we call the Specific Keyword of your home page the "Site Concept Keyword."

 "What's the Second Viewpoint?"